Tigxy/cloud-computing/PROPOSAL.md

   should be started for the main service.
   - **Initial Kubernetes/Google Cloud setup:** Setup a Google Cloud instance with Kubernetes that will be used throughout the project to deploy the code.
-  - **Demoability:** Set up a Discord server, which the bot can connect to.
-It should be possible to perform one query which the bot that runs in Google Cloud gives an answer to.
+  - **Demonstration:** Set up a Discord server and add the bot to it.
+It should be possible to perform queries, which the bot, running in Kubernetes, gives an answer to.
 + **Query/worker microservices:**
   - **Architecture:** Create a configuration setting on the main service that gives it knowledge about which microservices can be called and for which query patterns they need to be routed to.
-Each microservice should provide a single REST API method with the query string as the input, e.g. ```--echo hello```, and the string that should be written into the chat as the output, e.g. ```hello```.
+Each microservice should provide a single REST API method with the query string as the input, e.g. ```--echo hello```, and the string that should be written into the chat as a result, e.g. ```hello```.
   - **Architecture advanced (optional):**
   Use [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
-  to configure the microservice routing rules instead of implementing it manually in the main service.
+  to configure the microservice routing rules instead of implementing them manually in the main service.
   - **Security**: Ensure that the microservice endpoints are not publicly accessible.
   - **Continuous deployment**: Configure with GitHub Actions.
 Upon merge into the main branch, all the microservices that are configured to be automatically deployed should be deployed in a Kubernetes environment in a Google Cloud instance.
 One container should be started initially for each microservice - scaling will ensure that we can handle the load later on.
-  - **Demoability:**
+  - **Demonstration:**
-  Provide 3 very simple query worker implementations for the demo in optimally at least two different programming languages, to showcase that this is possible with microservices.
+  Provide 3 very simple query worker implementations for the demo in optimally at least two different programming languages, to showcase that the architecture is language agnostic.
   Examples: ```--add 5 2```, ```--time```, ```--echo hello```.
 + **Vertical scaling of individual microservices**
-  - **Configuration:** Configure Kubernetes vertical pod autoscaling to spin up new pods for the query worker microservices, as soon as a microservice is detected to be under stress.
+  - **Configuration:** Configure Kubernetes vertical pod autoscaling to spin up new pods for the query worker microservices as soon as a microservice is detected to be under stress.
-  - **Demoability:** Write a microservice that allows to simulate a high load scenario to demo vertical scaling.
+  - **Demonstration:** Write a microservice that allows to simulate a high load scenario to demo vertical scaling.
   This microservice should execute for a specific query, e.g. ```--stress 5m```, which would cause the 'stress' microservice to simulate high load for 5 minutes.
   We plan to use the Python library [stress](https://pypi.org/project/stress/) or